solana-labs/governance-docs/docs/DAO-Management/createing-DAOs/NFT-Community-DAO.md

 ## Create DAO

-If you have your DAO already created you can skip this section, but please note the DAO parameters needed for the setup and adjust your DAO configuration accordingly.
+If you have your DAO already created you can skip this section.
+However please take note of the DAO parameters needed for the setup and adjust your DAO configuration accordingly.

 In order to create the NFT Community DAO use the [Bespoke DAO Wizard](bespoke-DAO.md) with the following parameters: